mmferrari/RNAPlotUtils/README.md

 # RNAPlot Utils

 ### Description
 Various utilities for the RNAPlot program included into [ViennaRNA](https://github.com/ViennaRNA/ViennaRNA) suite.

-Right now it can convert an input file from Multistrand, DrTransformer or Kinwalker to an input file readable by RNAPlot.
+Right now it can convert an input file from [Multistrand](https://github.com/DNA-and-Natural-Algorithms-Group/multistrand), [DrTransformer](https://github.com/bad-ants-fleet/ribolands) or [Kinwalker](https://github.com/ViennaRNA/ViennaRNA) to a file readable by RNAPlot.

 ### Usage
 ```text